angping23/STIWK2124-A3-Group8/README.md

 ## Frontend Testing

-Angular unit testing was implemented using:
+Angular unit tests were implemented using:

 - Karma
 - Jasmine

+The tests verify component functionality and frontend behavior.

 ---